profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 rapture, bliss, strong mindfulness and equanimity arise and mislead the meditator into a belief that he or she is enlightened:

-\`Don’t stick your nose up in the air because of your practice.
+‘Don’t stick your nose up in the air because of your practice.
 Don’t make too much out of your experiences.
 Let things proceed in peace.
 You don’t have to be ambitious and want to get or to become anything at all.
 After they’ve been practising for a while, some people have a few